nathanemyers-dev/ai-computational-memory/white-paper/deployment-sequence.md

 **Phase 6: Enterprise Rollout**
 Enterprise rollout introduces computational memory into production environments under governed constraints.
 Continuity operations become available to model runtimes and applications, with supervision and audit fully active.
 Rollout ensures that computational memory operates as a governed substrate within enterprise controls, without introducing advisory logic or modifying model behavior.

+## Outcome

+The deployment sequence ensures that computational memory enters production only under governed constraints.
+By progressing through defined preconditions, installation steps, control activation, validation procedures, supervisory alignment, and enterprise rollout, enterprises introduce continuity in a predictable, supervised, and compliant manner.
+This structured sequence prevents advisory‑state formation, enforces retention and transformation boundaries, and ensures that the continuity layer operates as a governed substrate beneath the model runtime.
+Deployment becomes a controlled, auditable process that preserves computational memory as a safe, non‑advisory foundation across all enterprise environments.

 ______________
 **Attribution**